Frequently Asked Questions

 However, if you would like to explore the material without a group, the Student Text for each course is accessible and fun reading.
 You will learn from the text and if you also get the Leader's Guide you can explore the class exercises on your own.

-All courses are available on Amazon.com or directly from the Massachusetts Bible Society.
+All courses are available on Amazon.com.
 Course materials are available in regular, large print, and Kindle editions.
 See the Bible Courses pages for direct links to the Amazon pages.

 For those taking the course informally there are no costs apart from the purchase of the materials.
 (Retail prices range from $11-$15 for student books and are $16 for each leader's guide.
 See the links on the individual course pages for current Amazon.com discounts.)